USS Phenakite (PYc-25) "The Kentucky Ghost Ship"

 Spoiler

 During wartime, it is often common practice for belligerent nations as part of their war efforts to requisition civilian vessels from their owners for use as everything from troop transports, patrol ships, rescue ships, and even command ships.
-One such ship was the Steam yacht Celt which would enter service in 1917 for the US Navy as USS Sachem (SP-192).
+One such ship was the Steam yacht Celt, which would enter service in 1917 for the US Navy as USS Sachem (SP-192).
 The former yacht would later serve as USS Phenakite during the Second World War.
-Celt started life out as a private Steam yacht for a wealthy railroad executive and served many roles in her life; from being a racing yacht and an ordinary pleasure yacht to patrolling the coastal waters during the First and Second World Wars.
+Celt started life as a private Steam yacht for a wealthy railroad executive and served many roles in her life, from being a racing yacht and an ordinary pleasure yacht to patrolling the coastal waters during the First and Second World Wars.
 The vessel even did stints as a fishing vessel, a sightseeing boat, and most famously a floating laboratory for Thomas Edison to develop new Anti-Submarine Warfare (ASW) technologies.

 History